 Wherever are people, whatever their society, whatever their culture, you will find music.
 During most of our history, we could hear that music if we were only close enough to the people who played it, the musicians.
 For many, many years, music was a transient, live form of art.
+So in this article, let’s dig a little deeper into the Birth of EMI.

 See also this video about when Sony bought EMI: